serverless-guru/sls-jest/doc/cookbooks/github-actions.md

 # Deploy feauture ephemeral stacks

-You can use Github Actions to run your tests against an ephemeral stack each time you open a new Pul Request and push new code to it.
+You can use Github Actions to run your tests against an ephemeral stack each time you open a new Pull Request and push new code to it.

 ```yaml
 name: Deploy and run tests